lamastex/spark-trend-calculus/README.md

 Those are the news events that happened on those dates, at those places, and that were identified as breaking news articles with regards to either `ENV_OIL` or `ENV_GAS`.
-I reckon I should de-noise this data by looking at the text content, applying some NLP and topic modeling, but the second top most article is of a great value already as clearly, piracy off the Ivory coast should have strong negative impact in the oil and gas markets.
+I reckon I should de-noise this data by looking at the text content, applying some NLP and topic modeling perhaps, but the second top most article is of a great value already as clearly, piracy off the Ivory coast should have strong impact in the oil and gas markets.

 ![PIRACY](/images/piracy.jpg)

-Well, now I have enriched my raw data with articles I know could have serious impact on the markets.
+I have now enriched my raw data with articles I know could have serious impact on the markets.
 I will (hopefully) be using this information later when inferring series of events that could affect oil and gas price.

 <a name="NETWORK"></a>